-WABA is planning 2022 Candidate Forums for Montgomery County Executive and Council, DC Mayor, DC Council Chair, and DC Ward 5 Council.
+WABA held 2022 Candidate Forums for Montgomery County Executive and Council, DC Mayor, DC Council Chair, and DC Ward 5 Council.

-We will also be sending questionnaires to candidates for executive and council races throughout the region for all candidates.
-See our full candidate forum schedule and RSVP!
+We also sent questionnaires to candidates for executive and council races throughout the region for all candidates.

 Official Testimonies and Comments Submitted by WABA